nutanix/terraform-provider-nutanix/website/docs/r/pbrs_v2.html.markdown

 ### reroute_params
 * `service_ip`: (Optional) An unique address that identifies a device on the internet or a local network in IPv4 or IPv6 format.
 * `reroute_fallback_action`: (Optional) Type of fallback action in reroute case when service VM is down.
-Acceptables values are "PASSTHROUGH", "NO_ACTION", "ALLOW", "DENY".
+Acceptable values are "PASSTHROUGH", "NO_ACTION", "ALLOW", "DENY".
 * `ingress_service_ip`: (Optional) An unique address that identifies a device on the internet or a local network in IPv4 or IPv6 format.
 * `egress_service_ip`: (Optional) An unique address that identifies a device on the internet or a local network in IPv4 or IPv6 format.